'Excruciating:' Florida collapse search stretches to Day 6 - WTMJ

 “Some are feeling more hopeful, some less hopeful, because we do not have definitive answers.
 We give them the facts.
 We take them to the site,” she said.
 “They have seen the operation.
 They understand now how it works, and they are preparing themselves for news, one way or the other.”

-Authorities said their efforts were still a search-and-rescue operation, but no one has been found alive since hours after the collapse on Thursday.
+Authorities said it’s still a search-and-rescue operation, but no one has been found alive since hours after the collapse on Thursday.

 The pancake collapse of the building left layer upon layer of intertwined debris, frustrating efforts to reach anyone who may have survived in a pocket of space.